ArtomD/PersonalProjects/README.md

 Language: JavaScript

-Interface for Curbby, a shoppify addon that lets buisness coordinate pickup locations with customers.
+Interface for Curbby, a shoppify addon that lets businesses coordinate pickup locations with customers.

 ### AndroidGMaps